CJBartolillo/SOC-SIEM-Homelab-Document-LimaCharlie/README.md

 - **Windows 11:** Target endpoint
 - **VirusTotal:** Malware analysis and threat intelligence

-Conclusion and Key Learnings
+## Conclusion and Key Learnings

 This SOC homelab successfully demonstrated end-to-end security operations from threat detection through automated response.
 The project provided hands-on experience with industry-standard tools and realistic attack scenarios.

-Key technical skills developed:
+**Key technical skills developed:**

-SIEM configuration and custom detection rule creation Threat hunting and behavioral analysis techniques Incident response and automated threat containment Malware analysis and threat intelligence integration
+- SIEM configuration and custom detection rule creation
+- Threat hunting and behavioral analysis techniques
+- Incident response and automated threat containment
+- Malware analysis and threat intelligence integration

-Critical insights gained:
+**Critical insights gained:**

-Behavioral detection is more effective than signature-based approaches for unknown threats Proper alert tuning is essential to reduce false positives while maintaining detection coverage Automated response capabilities significantly improve threat containment speed Comprehensive logging and telemetry collection are fundamental to effective threat detection
+- Behavioral detection is more effective than signature-based approaches for unknown threats
+- Proper alert tuning is essential to reduce false positives while maintaining detection coverage
+- Automated response capabilities significantly improve threat containment speed
+- Comprehensive logging and telemetry collection are fundamental to effective threat detection

 This practical experience demonstrates readiness for SOC analyst responsibilities and provides a strong foundation for advanced security operations roles.

+---

-This project was completed in an isolated lab environment following ethical guidelines and best practices.
+*This project was completed in an isolated lab environment following ethical guidelines and best practices.*